Note: This was updated and edited in June 2020

-Malmo was also pretty good, but avoid a restaurant called Victors, which served up raw chicken, and dismissed our complaints with the defence of ‘they’re not Chinese chickens!’
+Malmo was also pretty good, but avoid a restaurant called Viktors, which served up raw chicken, and dismissed our complaints with the defence of ‘they’re not Chinese chickens!’
 Which wasn’t really the point.

-I earned the equivalent of around £25 an hour in Switzerland, which is almost enough for a cup of tea.
+I earned probably twice as much per hour in Switzerland compared to most other European countries, which was almost enough for a cup of tea.
 The advantage of Switzerland is that their highest denomination of a widely used coin is worth more than any other country I’ve been to (aren’t you glad you got this far?
 We’re talking coin denominations!)
 The fact that 5 franc coins exist (roughly £3.50) is a real boon for buskers.
 This is in stark contrast to the USA where the highest value coin is worth around 17p, which makes life a bit more difficult.